Indigenous Peoples History & Culture

-The area is also steeped in history and rich with First Nations History, Culture & Legend.
+The area is rich with First Nations History &Culture.

 The history of Burns Lake is rich in First Nations history, culture,